 The moment you hire your first employee, you’ll likely need workers’ compensation insurance—it’s required by law in Illinois for most employers.
 If an employee gets hurt on the job, workers’ comp covers their medical bills and a portion of their lost wages while they recover.
 This protects your employee’s well-being and shields your business from potentially devastating lawsuits.
 It’s a non-negotiable part of growing your team and running a responsible local business.

-Why Your Lawn Care Business Needs Insurance
+Why You Can’t Afford to Skip Lawn Care Insurance

 Running a lawn care business is about more than just creating beautiful landscapes; it’s about building something you can be proud of.
 But what happens when a stray rock from your mower shatters a client’s window, or someone trips over your equipment?
 These accidents can happen in a split second, and without the right protection, they can put your entire business at risk.